-Please note the Weight Management Service is not able to accept referrals for anti-obesity medications at this time.
+Please note the Weight Management Service is not able to accept referrals for Obesity Management Medicines at this time.
 We apologise this is taking so long but please be reassured NHS Lothian are working hard to bring these medicines to patients.

 NHS Lothian have a short life working group currently developing the pathway and once agreed we can start a phased roll out.